calebpitan/contextmenu/docs/position.md

   target.style.bottom = position.x + 'px';
 }
 ```
+This illustration is in its simplest form, [check a live use case in our example](https://github.com/calebpitan/contextmenu/blob/master/example/js/index.js) to see for yourself.

 ## Absolute

 The `absolute` positioning system is independent of direction.
 It is absolutely _toply_ and _leftly_ positioned.
-A unique feature of the `absolute` quite similar to the relative is; contextmenu shouldn't exceed viewport.
+A unique feature of the `absolute`, quite similar to the relative is; contextmenu shouldn't exceed viewport.
 The excessive dimension that exceeds viewport is calculated and subtracted from the original positional values&mdash;**recalibration**

 ## Fixed

 The `fixed` position only does the good of centrally positioning the contextmenu.
 It keeps it at the middle of the viewport.
+It is advised that a backdrop should be used when using our fixed positioning or when you centrally place the contextmenu, probably using css.